MathAdventurer/EVSense/README.md

 # EVsense

-The repository of $EVsense: A Non-Intrusive Approach to Robust and Scalable EV Charging Detection
+The repository of *EVsense: A Non-Intrusive Approach to Robust and Scalable EV Charging Detection*

 > The author's GitHub Homepage: (https://github.com/MathAdventurer)